liying-1028/SMODEL/README.md

 Take the dataset "simulated  spatial triple-omics" as an example

-- Step 1: You can preprocess the data and prepare the results (poolsget) of the base clustering method  as input for the model training:
+- Step 1: Prepare the data.
+The SMODEL takes the preprocessed data and the base clustering results (`poolsget`) as input.
+For data preprocessing, please refer to the following script:

   ```python
   Data_processing.py